jcbvm/require-i18next/README.md

 ## Optimization

-When optimizing, make sure to include the i18next lib in the module(s) where the plugin is used (because the plugin's builder doesn't have a dependency on it).

 ### Inlining locales

-The plugin supports inlining of locales when optimizing.
-When inlining, the plugin will load all the locale files and add them to the final build file.
+The plugin supports inlining of locales when optimizing with requirejs.
+When inlining, the plugin will load all the locale files used in each module and add them to the final build file.
 After the build process, i18next doesn't have to dynamicly load any locales anymore.

-This is for example usefull when using Almond to optimize the code to a single file where dynamic code loading is not possible anymore.
+<strong>NOTE:</strong> The <i>supportedLngs</i> option is needed for inlining locales (see [Advanced configuration](#advanced-configuration))

-#### Build setup
+#### Build configuration

+For single module builds (including Almond), your configuration might look like this:

 ```javascript
 ({